top of page

 What are some of the fears you have that keep you from reaching for the goals and dreams God has laid on your heart?
 What makes up your personal "harbor" that gives you a false sense of control and keeps you from moving?
 Are you working to make sure your goals and dreams are God's goals and dreams for you, or are you just doing what you think is best?

 Remember: stepping out of the boat toward Jesus is always worth it in the end.
 His hand alone gives you the ability to experience the divine in the midst of the day-to-day.
-Take some time this week to offer up your fears and dreams to God, to ask him to direct your path and give you the courage to move out of your personal harbor and into the open seas.
+Take some time this week to offer up your fears and dreams to God, to ask him to direct your path and give you the courage to push past fear, move out of your personal harbor and into the open seas.

 PRAYER